ddsbook/blog/2015/drafts/2015-08-23-modern-honey-network-machinations-with-r,-python-and-javascript.md

 ### Episode 0 : The Quest!

 We find our <strike>intrepid heroes</strike> data scientists finally getting around to playing with the Modern Honey Network (MHN) software that they promised [Jason Trost](https://twitter.com/jason_trost) they'd do _ages_ ago.
 MHN makes it easy to [freely] centrally setup, control, monitor and collect data from one or more [honeypots](https://en.wikipedia.org/wiki/Honeypot_(computing)).
-Once you have this data you can generate threat indicator feeds from it and also do analysis on it (which is what we're interested in eventually doing and what [ThreatStream](https://www.threatstream.com/) does do with their gloal network of MHN paricipants).
+Once you have this data you can generate threat indicator feeds from it and also do analysis on it (which is what we're interested in eventually doing and what [ThreatStream](https://www.threatstream.com/) _does do_ with their global network of MHN contributors).

 Jason has a [Vagrant](https://www.vagrantup.com/) [quickstart](https://github.com/threatstream/mhn/wiki/Getting-up-and-running-using-Vagrant) version of MHN which lets you kick the tyres locally, safely and securely before venturing out into the enterprise (or internet).
 You stand up the server (mostly Python-y things), then tell it what type of honeypot you want to deploy.
 You get a handy cut-and-paste-able string which you paste-and-execute on a system that will become an actual honeypot (which can be a "real" box, a VM or even a RaspberryPi!).
 When the honeypot is finished installing the necessary components it registers with your MHN server and you're ready to start catching cyber bad guys.